chase-ramsey/broadsheet/README.md

 ### Contact me
 As you're checking out the app, I'd love to hear any comments, suggestions, or issues you have.
 Broadsheet is still very much a work-in-progress, and user feedback is invaluable as I continue honing the app's functionality and layout.
 The best way to reach out about Broadsheet is at my Github repository [here](https://github.com/chase-ramsey/codename-mercury).

-Thanks for giving Broadsheet a try, and don't be a stranger!